What Are the Stories You Need to Tell?

 TO SIGN UP or find out more, email janet.thewordstudio@gmail.com.

-TO PAY Once your participation is confirmed, you can pay via check or PayPal.
-Depending on when you sign up, it may be possible to split the payment in two.
+TO PAY Once your participation is confirmed, you can pay via check, Venmo, Zelle, or PayPal.

 PAYMENT POLICY A commitment to take a workshop is a commitment to pay in full.
 Fees are nonrefundable except in the case of a medical emergency.